-The apple pie filling is sweetened with white sugar, brown sugar and seasoned with fall spices; nutmeg, and cinnamon.
-The combination of these spices is essential to add the depth of flavor but it’s not overpowering.
+The apple pie filling is sweetened with white sugar, and brown sugar and seasoned with fall spices; nutmeg, and cinnamon.
+The combination of these spices is essential to add depth of flavor but it's not overpowering.
 After all, this is an apple pie and not a cinnamon pie.

 Granny Smith Apples

 The Granny Smith classic green apple is firm and slightly sour.
 It's the best apple to use for apple pies, as it holds up almost indefinitely when cooking.